Warranty & Tire Safety Information

 When the original tread of a Yokohama temporary spare tire used in temporary highway service on the vehicle on which it was originally installed is worn less than 1/32” (0.8 mm), the tire will be replaced with a new Yokohama temporary spare tire free of charge, without charge for mounting and balancing the new tire.
 Additional service charges are payable by the customer.

 Temporary spare tires worn in excess of 1/32” (0.8 mm), but less than 2/32” (1.6 mm), will be replaced and the customer charged 50% of the dealer’s current retail selling price of the tire.
 The cost of mounting, balancing, and any other service charges are payable by the customer.

 Limited Mileage Warranty For Steel-Belted Passenger Car Radials And Light Truck Tires

-If within 60 months from the date of mounting, the tire wears down to the treadwear indicator bars 2/32” (1.6mm) and the tire has not delivered the warranted miles of normal passenger car highway use (commercial applications excluded), Yokohama will provide credit for unused service toward the replacement of a new comparable Yokohama steel-belted radial tire.
-The customer will be charged a percentage of the warranted miles received multiplied by the dealer’s current retail selling price of the tire at the time of adjustment.
+If within 60 months from the date of purchase, the tire wears down to the treadwear indicator bars 2/32” (1.6 mm) and the tire has not delivered the warranted miles of normal passenger car highway use (commercial applications excluded), Yokohama will provide credit for unused service toward the replacement of a new comparable Yokohama steel-belted radial tire.
+The customer will be charged a percentage of the warranted miles received, (reference mileage proration tables on pages 29 & 30 of the Yokohama Tire Safety Information and Warranty Procedures Manual) multiplied by the dealer’s current retail selling price of the tire at the time of adjustment.
 Other charges for taxes and dealer services of mounting, balancing, rotation and any others are payable by the customer.
 This time period does not represent the expected service life for tires covered by this warranty.